adrianschlatter/ppf.sample/docs/CONTRIBUTING.md

 ## Final remarks

-Currently, ppf.sample is maintained in the spare time of a single person having a family and a job.
+Currently, this project is maintained in the spare time of a single person having a family and a job.
 If you do not get immediate feedback to your issue or pull request, please have some patience.